Poodmund/PoodsOPMVO/GameData/PoodsOPMVO/README.txt

 ### 6 - Optional Mods

-- OPM Tilt by Sigma88 (highly recommended) - http://forum.kerbalspaceprogram.com/index.php?/topic/122314-1
+- OPM Tilt by Sigma88 (Support will be added soon) - http://forum.kerbalspaceprogram.com/index.php?/topic/122314-1
 - Distant Object Enhancement by MOARdv - http://forum.kerbalspaceprogram.com/index.php?/topic/89214-1
 - Planetshine by Valerian - http://forum.kerbalspaceprogram.com/index.php?/topic/87012-1
-- Kopernicus Expansion by MrHappyFace - http://forum.kerbalspaceprogram.com/index.php?/topic/119211-w

 ### 7 - Warnings

 PoodsOPMVO utilises many very hi-res textures and therefore can increase system RAM usage to the point where it may cause KSP to crash unexpectedly when run through a 32bit launcher (pre KSP v1.1).
-It is advisable if using PoodsOPMVO to run a discrete GPU and also KSP in OpenGL to offload the texture caching to the GPU's VRAM.
 If running KSP through a 64bit launcher, this should not be an issue if your system has a large amount of system RAM.

 ### 8 - Changelog

+- v0.2.0 - 8th May.
+16 - Rebuilt from ground up for KSP 1.1.2; Thatmo work has not been included.
 - v0.1.3 - 26th Jan.
 16 - Scatterer for Gas Giants supported.
 Removed KSPRC fix file.
 Updated cloud configs.
 - v0.1.2 - 11th Jan.
 16 - Included support for OPM Tilt and Kopernicus Expansion.
 Compatibility with KSPRC has been fixed by included updated pqs.cfg file for KSPRC (bundled in distribution).
 - v0.1.1 - 8th Jan.
 16 - Forgot to include Scatterer files within .zip (Doh!)